 From large installations and elaborate live stunts, to pop-ups and roadshows, the latest cause marketing trends are borrowing from the experiential marketing playbook.
 It makes sense: if you want to have real-world impact, why not bring your campaign out into the real world?

-Here are five examples of recent activations where cause marketing and experiential marketing became one — and made a real imapct:
+Here are five examples of recent activations where cause marketing and experiential marketing became one — and made a real impact:

 The Wall from Ipanema

-How do you get customers to know the your brand takes waste seriously?
+How do you get customers to know that your brand takes waste seriously?
 Corona decided to build a wall.